mykhani/device-tree-guide/README.md

 #### Node address
 The node address is appended to the node name after ```&```.
 Usually it is equal to the base address of the device registers e.g. ```uart base reg address```.

 **The main purpose of the node address is for debugging and other devicetree utilties.
-For devices without base register, these addresses could be set to any unique numerical values.**
+For devices without actual base register, the node address can be ommitted or set to some arbitrary unique numerical value.**

 #### Phandle
-The phandle property of a devicetree node is a numerical identifier, which can be used to reference this node from other devicetree nodes.
+The phandle property of a devicetree node is a numerical identifier, which can be used to reference it node from other devicetree nodes.

-**Note: the phandle property is not specified inside the devicetree sources, instead, it is generated automatically by the devicetree compiler during compilation.**
+**Note: the phandle property is not specified inside the devicetree source files, instead, it is generated automatically by the devicetree compiler during compilation.**

 See the above example in sub-section "Label", where ```device_b``` is referring to its parent ```device_a``` via ```device-parent = <0x1>```, where ```<0x1>``` is the phandle of ```device_a```.

 #### Properties
-A device node can have single or array of numerical and string properties.
+A device node can have ```single``` or ```array``` of ```numerical``` and ```string``` properties.
 Except few standard properties like ```compatible``` and ```status```, the meaning of the rest of the properties depends on a given devicetree binding.

 #### Device tree binding
 A devicetree binding is a standardized device tree node for a specific device.
-For example, below is the devicetree binding for the *STMicroelectronics USART*.
+For example, below is the devicetree binding for the ```STMicroelectronics USART```.
 ```
 * STMicroelectronics STM32 USART